joeyzhoucode/syncable.live/README.md

 # Syncable.live

-This repo serves as a boilerplate for a Rails 5 API + ActiveAdmin + Create React App on Heroku.
+This repo serves as a boilerplate for a Rails 5 API + Create React App on Heroku.

 ## Getting started